five-elephants/cell/doc/tour.md

 have non-blocking assignment semantics for members of the module frame, i.e. port and member variables.
 This means, that all assignments to these variables have effect only after the process has executed.
-Variables defined within a compound expression or functions called from the process have blocking assignment semantics, since they only represent intermediate values that are not visible to other processes.
+Variables defined within a process or functions called from the process have blocking assignment semantics, since they only represent intermediate values that are not visible to other processes.

 Every time a process is executed, the simulator tracks which variables are read to create a dynamic sensitivity list.
 All processes are executed once at the start of simulation to initialize this list.
 Now, in every simulation cycle, after all processes have run, assignments to module frames take effect and modified members are detected.
 Processes which are sensitive to changed members are re-run.
-This is repeated until a stable state is reached.
+This is repeated until a stable state or a maximum number of iterations is reached.

 The key points here are, that sensitivity lists are created automatically and dynamically.
 The former makes it harder to forget signals from the list compared